 Chinchillas belong to the group of mammals named rodents.
 In the wild nature, these plant-eating animals live together in a colony of up to 100 chinchillas.
-Hay, grass and leafy plants are their main food but they also eat grain, dry fruits and vegetables.
+Hay, grass and leafy plants are their main food but they also eat grain, dry fruits, and vegetables.
 These medium-sized rodents have sharp incisor teeth which allow them to bite through the toughest objects and foods.

 Baby chinchillas are mainly active at night.
 During the day they sleep or just relax.

-Rapid rate of reproduction is an essential feature of the Chinchilla family.
+A rapid rate of reproduction is an essential feature of the Chinchilla family.
 The chinchillas produce one or two litters of young every 6 months.
 Females give birth to two-six babies at a time.

 The female chinch is a caring mother.
 She guards young animals watchfully.
 The mom feeds baby chinchilla on milk from her body.

 Young chinchillas are able to run around as soon as immediately after birth.
 They open their eyes soon after birth.

 Adopting a Baby Chinchilla

 Usually, people adopt a baby chinchilla at an age of 8 weeks when the animal is not dependent on mom`s milk.
 Young babies are ready to be brought to a new home when they start to eat solid food.

 If you do not have an existing chinchilla family, your new pet will soon adapt to its new home.
 Consider a cage with two levels, a “house” inside the cage, water bottle, dish, and non-toxic wooden toys.
 Your new pet needs several days to adapt to the new environment.